Intilery/intilery-ios/README.md

 See [Integration Guide](INTEGRATION.md) for more details.

-# Alternative manual installation

-This method may be useful if you wish to use cocoapods for production, and don't want to juggle different ways of installing this SDK

-## Step 1: Install via CocoaPods

-As above

-## Step 2:

-Clone this repository as outlined above

-## Step 3:

-Navigate to the 'Pods/Intilery' folder in your project, and delete the 'Intilery' folder inside (Yes, that's the Pods/Intilery/Intilery folder you should be deleting)
-Then, create a symbolic link to the 'Intilery' folder from this repo in it's place

 ## Start tracking

 You're done!
 You've successfully integrated the Intilery SDK into your app.